sgiesew/citybikes_backend/README.md

 Technologies
 ============

-* Java Spring Boot - Spring Boot provides a flexible way to configure Java Beans, XML configurations, and Database Transactions.
+* Java Spring Boot -  Spring Boot allows for quick startup of a production-grade, stand-alone application.
+Spring Boot provides a flexible way to configure Java Beans, XML configurations, and Database Transactions.
 It provides a powerful batch processing and manages REST endpoints.
 * Spring Data JPA - JPA handles most of the complexity of JDBC-based database access and object-relational mappings.
 On top of that, Spring Data JPA reduces the amount of boilerplate code required by JPA.
 That makes the implementation of your persistence layer easier and faster.